kstep/simpledbus/README.markdown

 method calls and listen for signals, but support for exporting objects and sending signals is planned.

-SimpleDBus implements a simple main loop based on the `dbus_connection_read_write_dispatch()` call so scripts can only listen for signals and make asynchronous method calls on one bus at a time.
+SimpleDBus implements a simple `poll()`-based main loop based so scripts can listen for signals and make asynchronous method calls on several busses at a time.

 [1]: http://www.lua.org
 [2]: http://dbus.freedesktop.org